bartoszgolebiowski/zod-csv/README.md

         expect(result.errors).toBeDefined()
     }
 });
 ```

 ### `parseRow<T extends z.ZodType>(row: string, schema: T, options?: Options): ResultRow<T>`

 It can be used to parse a single row.
-It can be usefull when validating a stream of data.
+It can be useful when validating a stream of data.

 ```ts
 type Options = {